 1. Where did Jesus go on the Sabbath?

-2. What was wrong with the man in the synagogue?
+2. What was the physical problem of the man in the synagogue?

 3. Who was watching Jesus very closely?

-4. Why did they want to watch Jesus?
+4. Why did these men want to watch Jesus so carefully?

-5. What did Jesus tell the man to do?
+5. What did Jesus tell the man with the crippled hand to do first?

-6. What question did Jesus ask the people?
+6. What question did Jesus ask the people about the Sabbath day?

-8. What happened when the man stretched out his hand?
+8. What happened when the man held out his hand?

-9. How did the religious leaders feel after Jesus healed the man?
+9. How did the religious leaders feel after the man was healed?

-10. What did the religious leaders start to talk about after this?
+10. What did the religious leaders start to talk about after this happened?

 Application Questions